GetDKAN/dkan-tools/README.md

 ```

 4. Get Drupal dependencies and DKAN modules.

+> __NOTE:__ If you just want to spin up a demo site, simply run `dkan make && dkan install --demo`.
+The following options are available for building specific pieces of DKAN for development or testing.

 | command ~~~~~~~~~~~~ | options ~~~~~~~~~~~~~~~~ |  |
 | :------------- | :------------------------- | :------------------------- |